 Most victims were gassed on arrival—Zyklon B at Auschwitz, carbon monoxide at the Reinhard camps.
 Bodies were burned in open pits or crematoria.
 Gold teeth pulled, hair shaved for mattresses and felt, ashes dumped in rivers or used as fertilizer.

-The Last Phase – Death Marches & Liberation (1944–1945)
+The Final Phase of the Holocaust: Death Marches and Liberation (1944–1945)

 As the Red Army advanced from the east (1944), the Nazis tried to erase evidence.
 Camps were evacuated in “death marches”—prisoners forced to walk west in mid-winter, shot if they fell.
 Tens of thousands died.
 Auschwitz was evacuated on January 17, 1945; Soviet troops entered on January 27 and found ~7,000 survivors too weak to march.